 to change.
 Amendments can be noted

 to errors WITHOUT changing the original posting of the Voice.

 should take this into

 consideration while writing and submitting

 Writers for the Voice may write under a pen name

 information before submission to the Editor.
 The Editor must

-of real names and
+have records of real names and

 addresses for all writers, and this